-A good guess for this value is the radius of the prop (in meters) squared times the mass (kg) divided by three; that is the moment of a plain "stick" bolted to the prop shaft.

-a plain "stick" bolted to the prop shaft.
-The radius, in meters, or the propeller.

-cruise-speed: The max efficiency cruise speed of the

-propeller.
-Generally not the same as the

-aircraft's cruise speed.
+A good guess for this value is the radius of the prop (in meters) squared times the mass (kg) divided by three; that is the moment of a plain "stick" bolted to the prop shaft. radius: The radius, in meters, or the propeller. cruise-speed: The max efficiency cruise speed of the propeller.
+Generally not the same as the aircraft's cruise speed.